Recording

 For this release, Helen Charlston is joined by the ensemble Sounds Baroque: Jonathan Manson (bass viol), William Carter (theorbo/baroque guitar) and Julian Perkins (harpsichord/organ), three musicians whose expertise and love for this music, she says, overflow in every note they play.

-The album will be released on 23rd May, and will be available to purchase on the on the BIS Records label and to stream on Spotify.
+The album is available to purchase on the BIS Records label and to stream on Spotify.
 This recording project was supported by a grant from Continuo Foundation.

 Share this